Study shows that 1 in 2 people support the cracker ban in India

 Highlights of the Study

-• 1 in 2 respondents support the cracker ban siting that it would make Diwali pollution free
+• 1 in 2 respondents support the cracker ban citing that it would make Diwali pollution free

 • 9 out of 10 said ‘shopping for clothes tops their pre-Diwali preparations list’.